Pandemic Orders and industry requirements are regularly updated

 Quarantining and screening for COVID-19

-If not subject to Care Facilities Directions or Workplace (Additional Industries Obligations) Directions issued by the Victorian CHO, employers should implement a screening process to minimise the introduction of coronavirus (COVID-19) to a workplace.
+If not subject to Care Facilities Directions or Workplace (Additional Industries Obligations) Directions issued by the Victorian CHO, employers should implement a screening process to minimise the introduction of COVID-19 to a workplace.
 This could include asking employees before they enter the workplace if they:

 To ensure person-to-person contact is minimised, screening may be in the form of a self-assessment that employees can complete prior to attending the workplace for each shift.

-The staff coronavirus (COVID-19) health questionnaire on the Business Victoria website is a useful screening tool for employers.
+The staff COVID-19 health questionnaire on the COVID-19 Victoria website is a useful screening tool for employers.